Hervé Jaubert: Trials

 On 28 June 2009 a court in Dubai tried Jaubert in absentia and found him guilty and sentenced him to 5 years imprisonment.
 George Dalton, Dubai World's chief counsel, stated in an interview in September 2009 that he was confident that a US Court would return a similar verdict against Jaubert.

 On 9 September 2009 Jaubert filed a lawsuit in Martin County Court in Florida against Dubai World, for defamation, fraud, abuse of process by the Dubai police, and false imprisonment.

 On 28 February 2011 at Fort Pierce, Florida the court rejected all Dubai World's claims against Herve Jaubert of breach of contract, fraud, embezzlement and theft.
 The court also found against Jaubert's claim of abuse of process, and Jaubert was not awarded any money damages or other relief.

+On December 11 2019, a judgment by Sir Andrew McFarlane, the senior family judge in the high court of Justice in England, ruled on the balance of probabilities, that: Sheikh Mohammed orchestrated the attack of the yacht Nostromo and the abductions of Princess Latifa, Herve Jaubert and his crew, on their way to India, by armed Indian military forces in international waters.
+In the judgement, Sir Andrew said Indian military assaulted and treated badly Latifa and Herve Jaubert, threatening to kill them.
+Then, they handed them over to UAE authorities.

+Sir Andrew said there was no ground for doubting that it was Latifa who decided to escape from Dubai and not Herve Jaubert who was merely the facilitator.